 TP-LINK 24-Port Fast Ethernet Desktop Switch (TL-SF1024M)

-For those who are conscious about the electricity used, you’ll be glad to know that the TL-SF1024M uses green Ethernet technology and showed remarkable energy saving during our tests.
-Overall, it runs great and despite being the modest device it is, the TL-SF1024M is actually not a bad looking device and is very lightweight too thanks to its plastic casing.
+For those who are conscious of the electricity used, you’ll be glad to know that TL-SF1024M uses green Ethernet technology and showed remarkable energy-saving during our tests.
+Overall, it runs great and despite being the modest device it is, the TL-SF1024M is actually not a bad-looking device and is very lightweight too, thanks to its plastic casing.
 We can’t think of why anyone would complain about placing it on their desktops.
 There is really not much to complain about with the TL-SF1024M given what it offers for the price however, if you’re looking for a switch that allows you to configure settings such as your mac address or VLANs, maybe you should consider a managed switch instead.

 NETGEAR ProSAFE GS116E 16-Port Gigabit Web Managed (Plus) Switch